bcherny/json-schema-to-typescript/README.md

   }
   ```

-  Note that this has no effect on sub-objects.
+  Note that this property has no effect on sub-objects.

   ```jsonc
   // readonlyByDefault: false